realTristan/Mercury/README.md

 ## Course Data
 - Use the University of Toronto Courses
-- Use the University of Waterloo Courses

 ## To-do Frontend
-- Build a login system with firebase
-- Have a menu for the user to delete their search history and to change their profile settings\
-- Have a menu where the user can select their year (1st, 2nd, etc.), the year of the course, etc.
+- Be able to create bookmarked courses.

 ## To-do Backend
-- Build a caching system in the backend server
+- Use Redisearch with typescript node/express backend
+- Use ElasticSearch with typescript node/express backend
-- Store the users search history in a database
+- Store the users bookmarks in MongoDB
-- Create a Redis implementation
-- Create an ElasticSearch implementation
-- Create an implementation of the algorithm I made

 ## Stack (MREAN)
 - MongoDB